sampathl/sampathl.github.io/README.md

 ### Theme
 Colors are CSS variables in `src/styles/globals.css`.
 The light theme mirrors a warm Marugame-like feel; dark mirrors a restrained OpenAI vibe.
 Toggle lives in `Theme.tsx` and is used in the sidebar.

+### Layout Modes

+The portfolio offers two distinct layout modes accessible via floating buttons in the top-right corner:

+1. **Multi-Page Mode**: Traditional navigation with sidebar and routing

+3. **Single-Page Mode**: Immersive experience with no sidebar or navigation

 ### Mobile behavior
 On small screens the sidebar collapses into a compact bar with a Menu button.
 Hit areas are large and content uses stacked layout.
+All layout modes are fully responsive.

 ## SEO & performance